Hello, I’m Paul Taylor. If you want to learn more about me, read on...

 I wish it hadn't taken me all those years to figure out, but at least I got there in the end!

-And I wrote "Here Today, Hair Tomorrow" to give other men and women who are losing their hair an opportunity to try my techniques.
+Later on I wrote "Here Today, Hair Tomorrow" to give other men and women who are losing their hair an opportunity to try my techniques.

 So that's my background.
 Thanks for reading!